Kids’ Farm Volunteer Naturalist

 - Maintain open communication with Oxbow staff and other volunteers

-- Seasonal commitment for our fall programming
+- Seasonal commitment for our current season of programming

 - Minimum of 2 farm tours per week